MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Doo.md

 The enemy walks back and forth in a wave-like behavior.
 The animation speed changes based on the movement.
 #### Stand and Attack
 The enemy stands still while doing their walking animation in a faster pace, gets in a charging state which they start flashing and turn to the player's direction, then does a beam attack.
+#### Walk
+The enemy walks on a straight line and changes direction when it touches a wall.
+Room boundaries don't effect them.